wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 22 The ship United States , and the ship Macedonian came into the haven of New-York , having passed a certain dangerous place called Hell-gate ; and there was a heavy fog that day.

-23 And there were great rejoicings in the city of New- York , and throughout the land of Columbia.
+23 And there were great rejoicings in the city of New-York , and throughout the land of Columbia.

 24 Moreover , there was a sumptuous dinner given to Isaac , Decatur , and Jones , in honor of their valiant deeds ; and the number of the guests were about five hundred.

-25 And the inhabitants of New- York made a great feast , on the ninth day of the month , for the brave mariners that wrought in the ship of Columbia.
+25 And the inhabitants of New-York made a great feast , on the ninth day of the month , for the brave mariners that wrought in the ship of Columbia.

 26 And they became merry with the drinking of wine ; after which they departed and went into a house of mirth and gaiety.*